cuevascarlos/ClinicalTrials/README.md

     The script is thought to read directories and files in the hierarchy they were saved with `TrainingNER.py`.
 For each of the experiments we have defined a folder where all the models trained under each of the splits where saved inside it.
 If `model` parameter is set to *biobert-base-cased-v1.2* only the reports saved in directories that start with this name will be compared, i.e., the BioBERT models will be analyzed.
 On the other hand, if `model` is *longformer-base-4096*, LongFomer models reports will be read and compared.

-    The script generates a .txt file where the p-values for all the entities, micro, macro and weighted F1-scores are computed and it is saved in the current directory.
+    The script generates a .txt file where the p-values for all the entities, micro, macro and weighted F1-scores are computed and it is saved in the `directory` introduced as input.